-Myrcene is the most abundant terpene, characterized by a fruity, grapelike flavor.
-In addition to imparting its unique flavor and gentle sedative effects, it helps synergize the actions of other terpenes and cannabinoids, making it an important player in the cannabis plant.
+Myrcene is the most abundant terpene, characterized by its fruity, grapelike flavor and scent.
+In addition to imparting that unique flavor and gentle relaxing effects, it helps synergize the actions of other terpenes and cannabinoids, making it an important team player in the overall ecosystem of the cannabis plant.

-Outside cannabis, myrcene shows up most notably in mangoes.
-Some fans report that if you consume a mango about 45 minutes before cannabis, the myrcene leads to an especially intense and long-lasting high.
+Outside of cannabis, one of the places myrcene shows up most notably is in mangoes.
+Perhaps that’s why some myrcene fans report that if you consume a mango about 45 minutes before cannabis, its myrcene leads to an especially intense and long-lasting high.
 Fact or fiction?
-Find out for yourself!
+You may just have to find out for yourself!

 Myrcene-rich strains include: Skunk XL, White Widow, and Special Kush